alatiera/gnome-podcasts/README.md

 │       └── feeds       # Raw RSS Feeds used for tests.
 ├── hammond-downloader  # Really basic, Really crappy downloader.
 │   └── src
-├── hammond-gtk         # The Gtk+ client.
+├── hammond-gtk         # The Gtk+ Client
+│   ├── resources       # GResources folder
-│   ├── gtk             # Contains the glade.ui files and.
+│   │   └── gtk         # Contains the glade.ui files.
 │   └── src
 │       ├── views       # Currently only contains the Podcasts_view.
 │       └── widgets     # Contains custom widgets such as Podcast and Episode.